Start a Project

 Material Thickness

-Laser-cutting machines generally lack sufficient power to effectively cut through materials thicker than 0.75 in (19 mm).
+Laser-cutting machines usually cannot effectively cut through materials thicker than 0.75 inches (19 mm).

 Plasma Cutting

-Plasma cutters are restricted to materials that conduct electricity, meaning they are suitable for use with metals such as aluminum, steel, and copper.
-Due to this limitation, they cannot cut non-conductive materials like plastic or wood.
+Plasma cutters work only with materials that conduct electricity, such as aluminum, steel, and copper.
+They cannot cut non-conductive materials like plastic or wood.

 Is laser cutting or plasma cutting better for your project?